 Skin cancer is a big problem in warm climates.
 And, in Houston, we have bright sunshine almost year-round.
 That's why Skin Cancer Awareness is very important.
 So, with some help from the Centers for Disease Control (CDC), I want to talk about skin cancer on your feet.
 Because, scary fact: you could have skin cancer on your feet without foot pain.
 And that means you may not get diagnosed for a while.

 Now, if you'r prone to moles, you may have regular skin checks at your dermatologist.
-And these are important to rule out skin cancer, many examinations forget the delicate skin on the tops and bottoms of your feet.
+And these are important to rule out skin cancer.
+But many examinations forget the delicate skin on the tops and bottoms of your feet.
 That's why it may be best to see your podiatrist for skin cancer foot checks.
 Because we examine these areas in a very special way.

-Each year, about 2 million Americans are diagnosed with non-melanoma skin cancers.
-The goal for Skin Cancer Awareness month is to promote early detection and treatment.
+Each year, we diagnose about 2 million Americans with non-melanoma skin cancers.
+The goal of Skin Cancer Awareness is to promote early detection and treatment.
 But we need your help to that!
-So, if you see any suspicious spots on the skin of your feet or anywhere else on your body, schedule an appointment with your doctor immediately.
+So, if you see suspicious spots on your feet, don't wait!
+Schedule an appointment to see Houston podiatrist Dr. Andrew Schneider immediately.